Jonah Heim Preview, Player Props: Rangers vs. Astros

-The Texas Rangers and Jonah Heim (.361 slugging percentage over his past 10 games, including one homer), take on starting pitcher Framber Valdez and the Houston Astros at Globe Life Field, Tuesday at 8:05 PM ET.
+The Texas Rangers, including Jonah Heim (hitting .265 in his past 10 games, with two doubles, a home run, a walk and seven RBI), take on starter Justin Verlander and the Houston Astros at Globe Life Field, Wednesday at 8:05 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Astros.
+In his last game he had a one-hit performance (1-for-2) against the Astros.

 Jonah Heim Game Info & Props vs. the Astros